1. What is the ABS Function in Oracle?

 Data normalization: When you need

-to normalize or standardize values, ABS
+to normalize or standardize values, ABS ensures that the data is always

 non-negative.